Prayers of the People

 We invite you to pray with us this week.

-All this we prayer in the name of your son, our Lord, Jesus Christ, who taught us to pray, saying…
+We pray all these things in the name of your son, Jesus, who taught us to pray, saying…

 Our Father, who art in heaven, hallowed be thy name.